Welcome to The Eucharistic Community

 First Communion and Confirmation

-We are sorry to inform you that, at this time, the celebration of these sacraments will not take place.
+The sacrament of First Communion has now been scheduled and details can be found under Upcoming Events below.
+We are sorry that, at this time, the celebration Confirmation will not take place.
 Please continue to check the website for updates and further instructions.

 Pray the Rosary Daily Online

 Michael and Lori-An Lewis invite our parish community to join together every evening at 7.30pm to pray the Rosary together.
 You can join by telephone or online using Xoom.
 You can find the joining instructions here.

 Fely Ragudo and Sheryl-Ann Trumble invite our parish community to join together every Friday at 3pm to pray the Divine Mercy Chaplet together.
 You can join online using Xoom:

 Join Zoom Meeting by clicking here.
 Meeting ID: 760 4807 8503 Password: 2icpuH